How To Use A Pen Name When You Self-Publish Your Book

 All you need to do is add your new author name when you publish your work.

-You can manage each author’s name, add more books, associated titles, and publishers from your account settings.
+From your account settings, you can manage each author’s name and add more books, associated titles, and publishers.

 D2D author